 There are probably hundreds of thousands of WordPress themes out there, and some of them are poor quality and some of them are high quality.
-Just like if you were to go see a builder.
-So themes are like going to see a track home builder.
-So you’re going, and you're comparing different builders and you go to one builder and he says, “yes, you can choose from these three, four plans and these five types of carpet and these six light fixtures.”
+Themes are like going to see a track home builder.
+Say you’re comparing different builders and you go to one builder and he says, “yes, you can choose from these three or four plans and these five types of carpet and these six light fixtures.”
 Then you go to a different builder and he says, “if you build with me, you can choose from these eight floor plans and these nine types of carpet and these 12 light fixtures.”

-So the tool that does, this is called Elementor pro.
+So the tool that does that is called Elementor pro.
 This is why I recommend it.
 You can get an extremely inexpensive theme and then use Elementor pro to fully customize it.
 Themes can cost you hundreds of dollars.
-Elementor pro only costs $49.
+Elementor pro only costs $49/year.
 It gives you full, absolute flexibility over anything that you want to do with your website.

 There’s one more piece of this puzzle that we need to talk about, and that is your domain.
 So what if you build this beautiful home and nobody knows where it is, because there’s no address?
 You don’t have an address to give them!
 That’s a problem, right?
 Nobody’s gonna be able to find your nice, new, beautiful home if you don’t have an address for them.

 If you give somebody an IP address and say, “this is the address of my website,” number one, they’re never going to remember it because it’s a long string of numbers.
-And number two, very few people would actually be able to find your website.
-So, what we do is, in the real building a house world, we create names for our streets.
+And very few people would actually be able to find your website.
+So, what we do is create names for our streets.
 We create numbers for the North and South and the East and West.
 We name our streets.
 And then we have an address that people can more easily remember and find.

 The same is true of our websites.
 And this is called your domain name.
 So for example, my domain name is DesignedForGoodness.com.
 I also have a domain name called TheGoodnessSquad.com.
 That’s where all my membership stuff is housed.
 And those are two different domain names, but they are addresses of two different websites.
 And you can find my website because you know that domain name.